sanzor/Bitfinex/README.md

     - could also be implemented as a kafka topic/rabbit mq queue , or redis pub/sub
 - implement and separate logic for command validation (place bid, create auction)

-P.S: This was a really cool project and i really liked it , and would've gone way deeper and done more (also added grpc) if i had more time.
+P.S: This was a really a fun project and i really liked it , and would've gone way deeper and done more (also added grpc) if i had more time.
-For any questions please let me know